Wall Walk: How To Do and Muscles Worked

 4. Slowly start to “walk” your feet up the wall while moving your hands toward the wall as well.

-5. Keep your body straight as possible, engage your core and maintaining a tight line from head to toe.
+5. Keep your body straight as possible, engage your core, and maintain a tight line from head to toe.

 6. Once your feet are up the wall and your hands are close to it, you should be in a handstand-like position.